gurpreet2828/Terraform-Docker/README.md

 # Deploy Ghost Blog and MySQL with Docker and Terraform on AWS infrastructure

+## Summary

+This project involves deploying a Ghost Blog with a MySQL database using Docker, Docker Compose and Terraform on an AWS EC2 instance running Ubuntu.

+The infrastructure is provisioned through Terraform, which automates the setup of the EC2 instance and SSH key configuration.
+Docker and Docker Compose are used to containerize and orchestrate the Ghost and MySQL services, enabling efficient application management.
+The AWS CLI is utilized for secure interaction with AWS services, while tools like VS Code and SCP assist in code transfer and editing.

+During implementation, several issues were encountered and resolved, including AWS CLI configuration problems, SSH permission errors, Git initialization issues, and Docker service failures.
+Troubleshooting involved checking file permissions, correcting SSH key paths, installing necessary packages, and validating Docker Compose syntax.
+Successful deployment was verified through Terraform commands and by accessing the blog via the EC2 public IP.
+Key Docker commands were used to manage containers, ensuring the blog and database were running as expected.

 ## Setup Overview

 The document outlines the steps to deploy a Ghost Blog and MySQL using Docker, Docker Compose and Terraform on an AWS EC2 instance.
 Key tools include: